Designing a Lego orrery

 Here is an example of a result when searching for a sequence with a ratio of π:

 There is one more interesting mathematical curiosity I want to mention.
 Lego's differential gears have the property that the differential casing rotates at a rate that is the mean of the rates of the two connected axles.
-For example, if one axle rotates onces per second and the other axle three times per second, the casing will rotates twice per second ((1 + 3) / 2).
+For example, if one axle rotates once per second and the other axle three times per second, the casing will rotates twice per second ((1 + 3) / 2).
 We can exploit this to achieve prime factors that are otherwise impossible with Lego gears.

 For example, there are no Lego gears with a tooth number that is a multiple of 13, so transmission ratios that include 13 as a prime factor are not possible with the standard approach.
 To achieve a transmission ratio of 13, the gear ratio calculator gives us this sequence: